d-camacho/100-days-of-nautobot/Day080_Capstone Project Part 1_start_working_with_cve_mgmt_app/README.md

 9. **Model Class (optional):**
    ```
-   model_class_name (NautobotSoftwareCvesExampleModel): None
+   model_class_name (NautobotSoftwareCvesExampleModel):
    ```
    If you want an example model class to be generated, enter its name.
-Otherwise, enter `None` to skip this step.
-Select None for now.
+Otherwise, leave it blank to skip this step.
+For now, let's leave it at default.

 10. **Open Source License:**
    ```